Here at Spinach Tiger we know how to make a good roast chicken, and we can make it to your taste.

 One Hour, with a caveat.
 You will need to take your chicken out of the refrigerator for two hours.
 I’ve gone as long as three in my air-conditioned home.
 This way it roasts evenly and gets done inside.
 There’s nothing worse than drying out the white meat while trying to get the innermost part of the thigh done enough to be safe.

-How will I know when the chicken is done?
+How will I know when the roast chicken is done?

 The chicken is done at 165 ° F. Using an instant read thermometer, insert into the inner most part of the thigh without touching the bone.
 The juices should run clear.